April 20, 2018

-Stuart Pibworth, Patrick Brendon, Caroline Gershon, Rupert Jones, Laura Murray, Ariane Giannaros, Peter Olds and Ben Thompson provided complex and innovative advice to enable Micro Rainbow International to acquire two properties in London to serve as a hostel for LGBTI refugees granted asylum in the U.K. on the grounds of their sexual orientation or gender identity.
+Stuart Pibworth, Patrick Brendon, Caroline Gershon, Laura Murray, Ariane Giannaros and Peter Olds provided complex and innovative advice to enable Micro Rainbow International to acquire two properties in London to serve as a hostel for LGBTI refugees granted asylum in the U.K. on the grounds of their sexual orientation or gender identity.
 The hostel will also provide employment and enterprise training facilities as well as language lessons and counseling.

 Approximately 1,300 refugees who have faced hostile and homophobic prejudice and discrimination in their home countries are granted asylum in the U.K. each year.
 Statistics show that within the first 12 months of their arrival, the majority fall quickly below the poverty line and are further excluded from mainstream society.